pwjazz/sqins/README.md

 ## Benefits

- * Looks like SQL - if you know SQL, you pretty much know sqins.
+ * Looks like SQL - if you know SQL, you already know sqins.
  * Strongly typed - compile time checking for SQL syntax and column types.
  * Not an ORM - sqins is just a SQL API.
  * Simple mapping - unlike an ORM, sqins just needs to know the most basic things about your tables and columns.